somenath203/Next-AI-Form-Builder/README.md

 - **React-Web-Share**: For sharing forms.
 - **xlsx**: To export form responses in Excel format.

-## Live preview of the application
+## Live Preview of the Application

 https://next-ai-form-builder.vercel.app/